Eucalyptus gomphocephala: Taxonomy and naming

+The isotype collected by Leschenault is held at Royal Botanic Gardens, Kew.

-In 1939, William Blakely and Henry Steedman described two varieties of this species in Contributions from the New South Wales National Herbarium but the named are listed as synonyms by the Australian Plant Census.
+In 1939, William Blakely and Henry Steedman described two varieties of this species in Contributions from the New South Wales National Herbarium, but the names are listed as synonyms by the Australian Plant Census.

-The epithet gomphocephala is derived from gomphos, meaning 'club' and kephale, 'head', describing the rounded and overlapping shape of the operculum.
+The epithet gomphocephala is derived from gomphos, meaning 'club', and kephale, 'head', describing the rounded and overlapping shape of the operculum.

 The species is allied as a monophyletic arrangement within the most diverse eucalypt subgenus, Eucalyptus subgen.
-Symphyomyrtus, recognised as the sole species of it section.
+Symphyomyrtus, recognised as the sole species of its section.

-The Noongar peoples named the tree tuart or tooart, moorun or mouarn.
+The Noongar peoples named the tree tuart or tooart, moorun, mouarn or duart.

+The tree is sometimes referred to as white gum and is the origin for the name of the Perth suburb White Gum Valley.

 Distribution

-The distribution range of the species is a narrow coastal corridor within the Swan Coastal Plain, extending inland 5 to 10 km, a continuous strip south from Yanchep to Busselton.
-This area has been intensively cleared for changes in agricultural practices, then urbanisation, so that the numbers of tuart trees and forest was greatly reduced after the establishment of the Swan River Colony.
+The distribution range of the species is a narrow coastal corridor within the Swan Coastal Plain, extending inland 5 to 10 km, a continuous corridor south from Yanchep to Busselton.
+This area has been intensively cleared for changes in agricultural practices, then urbanisation, so that the numbers of tuart trees and area of forest were greatly reduced after the establishment of the Swan River Colony.

 Outlying patches of the tree are found to the north of Yanchep as far as Geraldton and further inland where rivers intersect the range.
+The species has become naturalised in other places within Western Australia.
+A large stand of Tuart is found adjacent to the Jurien Bay cemetery and is listed with the Heritage Council of Western Australia.
+This stand has scientific value and is regarded as the "northern most natural Tuart stand in the state".
+It also has heritage value resulting from its position along an historic stock route.

+Tuarts have been introduced into parts of Europe, specifically in Spain and Italy including Sicily.
+The species has also been introduced into several countries in Africa, including Algeria, the Cape Provinces of South Africa, Kenya, Libya, Morocco, Tanzania, Tunisia, Zimbabwe and the Canary Islands.

-The species has become naturalised in other places.
+The tree has become naturalised in parts of southern Africa.